gcross/LogicGrowsOnTrees/TUTORIAL.md

 ```

 (The use of `fromIntegral` comes from the fact that the input board size and
-output board positions are naturally `Words` as they cannot be negative but the
+output board positions are naturally `Word`s as they cannot be negative but the
 `IntSet` type only stores `Int`s, which means that we need to work internally
 using `Int` and use `fromIntegral` to convert from the input `Word` and to the
 output `Word`s.)

-The function go is where most of the work happens.
+The function `go` is where most of the work happens.
 For each row in the board,
 it does the following:

 1. First, make a non-deterministic choice from the available columns;  here we